funcompbio/funcompbio.github.io/setup.md

 ---

 Here you can find the steps to set up your computer for FCB.
-Depending on the operating system of your computer, you will have to follow different steps.
-Here you will find those steps separately for Unix, Windows and macOS.
+Depending on the operating system of your computer, you may have to follow different steps.
+Here, you will find those steps separately for Unix, Windows and macOS when necessary.
 It is recommended that you install the software tools in the order given here.

 ## Unix shell